-Police have been trained at polytechnic level in Finland since 1998.
-At this time, the the Police Academy in Espoo was turned into the Police College of Finland, and the commanding officer degree taught there became a bachelor’s degree.
+Police have been trained at bachelor level in Finland since 1998.
+At this time, the Police Academy in Espoo was turned into the Police College of Finland, and the commanding officer degree taught there became a bachelor’s degree.

 Ten years later in 2008, the Police College in Finland located in Espoo and the National Police School in Tampere were combined into one educational institution.
 The new institution, called the Police University College, was located in Tampere.
 The merger meant that the entirety of the police’s degree education and research was now centered in Tampere.

-In 2014, the police’s degree education was modernized by bringing basic police education up to a polytechnic degree level.
-At the same time, the higher qualification, or commanding officer degree, became a Master’s degree.
+In 2014, the police’s degree education was modernized by bringing basic police education up to a bachelor's degree level.
+At the same time, the higher qualification, or commanding officer degree, became a master’s degree.